Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Cruising aboard Coral Adventurer, in the company of an experienced Expedition Team and all-Australian crew, you are sure to make the most of every minute discovering the very best that nature has to offer on this remarkable journey through Raja Ampat and the Spice Islands.

 Prices are per person, listed in Australian Dollars (AUD) and include GST. *Limited sole use occupancy available.

 Embark: Board at Biak for 5:00pm departure on 18 January 2021.

 Disembark: Arrive at Darwin at 7:00am and disembark at 8:00am, 30 January 2021.

-Board Coral Adventurer at Biak where there is time to settle into your cabin before our 6:00pm departure.
+Board Coral Adventurer at Biak where there is time to settle into your stateroom before our 6:00pm departure.

 The biodiversity hotspot of Cenderawasih Marine Park attracts a significant population of whale sharks, the biggest fish in the sea.
 Cenderawasih Bay is one of the few places worldwide where it’s possible to swim with this endangered species.
 There is no guarantee that whale sharks will materialise on cue – if they do, we may have the chance to snorkel amongst them.
 Eyeballing these enormous fish, which are completely harmless and can grow to the length of a bus, is an experience you won’t forget!